cococo2000/Web3Bench/README.md

 ### Workload Descriptor
-Web3Bench uses a configuration file to drive a given benchmark.
+Web3Bench utilizes a configuration file to facilitate the execution of a designated benchmark.
-The workload descriptor (or configuration file) provides the general information to access the database (driver, URL, credential .. etc), benchmark specific options and most importantly, the workload mix.
+The workload descriptor (or configuration file) serves to furnish essential details for database access, such as the driver, URL, credentials, and other pertinent information.
+Additionally, it accommodates benchmark-specific preferences and, notably, the composition of the workload mixture.

-When running a multi-phase experiment with varying a workload, one should provide multiple <work> sections with their duration, rate, and the weight of each transaction.
+When running a multi-phase experiment with varying a workload, it is imperative to include multiple sections within the configuration file.
+Each section should encompass details about the duration, rate, and weight of each transactions.

 > Note: weights have to sum up to 100%.
-The transactions are listed in the benchmark specific section <transactiontypes>.
+The transactions are listed in the benchmark specific section labeled "transactiontypes".
 The order in which the transactions are declared is the same as their respective weights.

+- **DBUrl**: the URL to access the database
+- **username**: the username to access the database
+- **password**: the password to access the database
+- **scalefactor**: the scale factor for loading data.
+When saclefactor = 1, the data size is around 80MB.
+- **time**: the duration of the workload in minutes
+- **rate**: the sending rate of the workload in transactions per minute
+- **weights**: the weights of the transactions in the workload.
+The sum of the weights should be 100.
+- **transactiontypes**: the list of transactions in the workload.
+The order of the transactions should be the same as the order of the weights.

 ```xml
 <?xml version="1.0"?>